• Home

 9. DETERMINATION OF DIVISION WINNERS

 9.1.
 At the end of the tournament, the division winner shall be the team with the most points in their group.
-Teams will be awarded points on the following basis:

 9.1.1.
 Three (3) points for each win